 The three rectangular niches surrounding the inner cylinder housed the ashes of Augustus’ immediate family, including his nephew and son-in-law Marcellus, who died of plague at the age of 19 in 23 BCE, and who was the first to be interred in the tomb.
 His epitaph proves that the monument was more or less finished by that time.

-His mother Octavia, Augustus’ sister, was buried here around 11 or 10 BCE.
+Augustus' mother Atia and sister Octavia were buried here around 11 or 10 BCE.

 Other important people buried here included:

 For a short time, the Mausoleum housed the ashes of Vespasian, but his remains were later moved to the (long-gone) tomb of the Flavian family on the Quirinal hill.

 Augustus’ daughter Julia, who had mortified her father with her promiscuous behaviour, was excluded from burial in the mausoleum.